TruebitProtocol/truebit-eth/README.md

 ### Auxiliary functions

-We present three functions to assist in preparing data for use in Truebit.
+We present three Javascript functions and one Truebit OS method to assist in preparing data for use in Truebit.
+Their uses will become clear in the next [section](###creating-files).

 #### getRoot
 When writing CONTRACT and IPFS files, one must tell Truebit the [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree) of the data.
 Such a root for a file `example.txt` may be computed using the following [web3.js](https://github.com/ethereum/web3.js) template.